AmaniMaalouf/GeoWaste_Database_Repository/README.md

 ---
 ## License

-This project is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License].
+This work is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License].
 See the (LICENSE) file for details.

 ---